Healthy New Year’s Resolutions for MCAS: Setting Small Goals That Actually Work

 She was so proud!

-Some tiny and healthy new year’s resolutions for exercises are:
+Some tiny and healthy New Year’s resolutions for exercises might be:

 • Extending your arms above your head once a week